errchh/DynPrompt-1a/README.md

     ```
     prompt = f"""
         Respond with "Positve" or "Negative":
-        the comment is a positive product reivew, describing a good user experience.
+        the comment is a product reivew, describing an user experience.

         Comment:
         """